tech-uprise/Kubernetes-Using-Minikube/Readme.md

 Usage:

 1. Clone the repo or download as zip file.
-2. Extract the zip file (if downloaded as .zip) and step into docker/compose folder.
+2. Extract the zip file (if downloaded as .zip).
 3. Open command line editor/terminal and go into compose folder (where you saved or cloned the repo).
 4. To build docker images to deploy on Kubernetes, execute "docker-compose build" from terminal.
 5. To build and deploy on kubernetes, from compose folder run this shell script: "sh create.sh"